shanvimahida/Portflio/README.md

-# Hi, I'm Shnavi Mahida and this is my online portfolio!
+# Hi, I'm Shanvi Mahida and this is my online portfolio!
 Its a place to get to know a little bit more about me and a way to onnect with others on simlar paths!